TheThingsNetwork/workshops/workshops/TheThingsUno/README.md

 Set up the above loop in your Arduino and click **Sketch** > **Verfiy/Compile** and **Sketch** > **Upload** again.
-This will make the UNO send bytes representing the temperature value `21.5`.
+This will make the UNO send bytes representing our temperature value `21.5`.

+##### Resetting the Frame counts

-There's one caveat though: because we reset the device, it starts sending frames with a frame count starting at `0` again.
+There's one caveat: because we reset the device, it starts sending frames with a frame count starting at `0` again.
 For security reasons, The Things Network only accepts new frames if their frame count is higher than that of previous frames.